whizzzkid/instagram-proxy-api/README.md

 Source Code: GPLv3

-Service hosted on https://igpi.ga or https://instareproxy.herokuapp.com will be free only for personal use (i.e. personal blogs/personal websites/personal portfolios).
-If any other website intends to use this service for any purpose can send me an email to **me@nishantarora.in** to discuss more about this (Please include your domain, expected traffic and purpose).
-Failing to do so will lead to disabled access from this service.
+Service hosted on https://igpi.ga or https://igapi.ga or any heroku instance used in running these services, will be free only for personal use (i.e. personal blogs/personal websites/personal portfolios).
+If any other entity intends to use this service for any other purpose, please send an email to **me@nishantarora.in** to discuss more about this (Please include your domain, expected traffic and purpose).
+Failing to do so will lead to [blacklisting from this service](https://github.com/whizzzkid/instagram-reverse-proxy/blob/master/app.js#L24).

 ## Update Jul 06, 2017: Over 300,000 requests served in last 30 days :)